-- Inability to pass urine after going home is serious and you should contact me at the rooms.
-If after hours, please attend the emergency department. - Severe pain that is not responding to the pain relief prescribed needs attention and should not be ignored.
+• Inability to pass urine after going home is serious and you should contact me at the rooms.
+If after hours, please attend the emergency department.

-• Fevers or feeling sick after this procedure is unusual and you should contact your GP or me for attention immediately.
+- Constipation lasting more than two days needs treatment (delay can cause more pain and issues). - Severe pain that is not responding to the pain relief prescribed needs attention and should not be ignored. - Fevers or feeling sick after this procedure is unusual and you should contact your GP or me for attention immediately.